Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 3. in grade.php organize arrangement of codes
 4. create grade-add.php in admin folder copy the code from teacher-add.php
 5. create grade-add.php in req folder to fetch data from the database
-6. add blank field validator on grade-add.php
+6. add blank field detector on grade-add.php
 7. update insertion query on grade-add.php
 8. create grade-delete.php
 9. create a function removeGrade on grade.php